mendix/docs/content/en/docs/developerportal/deploy/private-cloud/private-cloud-cluster/_index.md

 {{% /alert %}}

 {{% alert color="warning" %}}
-Once you enable the **Use custom core resources plans** button, you cant swicth back to the default core plans until you delete all the environments using the custom core plans and diable **Use custom core resources plans** button
+Once you enable the **Use custom core resources plans** button, you can't switch back to the default core plans until you delete all the environments using the custom core plans and disable **Use custom core resources plans** button.
+A warning message with the same information is displayed when trying to enable this feature.
 {{% /alert %}}